The Most Important Detail About The

 Advertisement

-We first realise Nick is a true predator, and not a simple rich kid sleaze-ball, when he tries to pressure Veronica into sex.
-At the end of his jingle-jangle-fuelled hotel party, Nick comes on to Veronica, claiming she “barely looked at that hayseed yokel all night.”
+We first realize Nick is a true predator, and not a simple rich kid sleaze-ball, when he tries to pressure Veronica into sex.
+At the end of his jingle-jangle-fueled hotel party, Nick comes on to Veronica, claiming she, “Barely looked at that hayseed yokel all night.”
 That yokel is of course Archie, whom Veronica was in reality dancing with during the entire bash.
-But because that version of events doesn’t suit Nick’s narcissism, he says Veronica “was all over him” instead.
+But, because that version of events doesn’t suit Nick’s narcissism, he says Veronica “was all over him” instead.
 This is categorically untrue, yet Nick still pounces on Veronica.
 She tosses him off, and he doesn’t take the rejection normally.

 Nick and Veronica’s resulting conversation has a distinct Harvey Weinstein scandal feel, with Oscar-bait acting roles swapped out for family real estate agreements.
 When Ronnie calls Nick a pig, he counters, “With the power to implode this pathetic deal your criminal father is so desperately trying to make happen.
 So unless you want that to go away, I’d be thinking of ways to start showing me some appreciation.”
 That type of sexual intimidation is already disgusting, but Nick makes it all the more awful by brushing Veronica’s hair and face with his hand, saying, “If you need any help I can suggest a couple.”
 Thankfully, Ronnie slaps Nick and leaves.

-Yet Nick proves he’s even more dangerous than we thought by blowing past indecent proposals and straight into date rapist territory.
-At a gala the next day, Nick apologises to Veronica with a substance abuse sob story, and we’re led to believe crisis has been averted.
-Then Cheryl Blossom (Madelaine Petsch) arrives at the party, and Nick shows his true, dark colours.
-Despite the fact Cheryl seems immediately romantically, or at least sexually, interested in Nick — hey, not all young women are looking for relationships — he drops a roofie in her drink.
+Yet, Nick proves he’s even more dangerous than we thought by blowing past indecent proposals and straight into date rapist territory.
+At a gala the next day, Nick apologizes to Veronica with a substance abuse sob story, and we’re led to believe crisis has been averted.
+Then Cheryl Blossom (Madelaine Petsch) arrives at the party, and Nick shows his true, dark colors.
+Despite the fact Cheryl seems immediately romantically, or, at least sexually interested in Nick — hey, not all young women are looking for relationships — he drops a roofie in her drink.

 Advertisement